kasimk/Popular-Movies/README.md

 App created to help users discover popular and recent movies

 #Features
-Load most popular and most rated movies
+Load most popular and most rated movies,
 Movie details

 #Instructions for running the app